Migrating to Bazel Modules (a.k.a. Bzlmod) - Maintaining Compatibility, Part 1¶

 strictness is a feature yielding many benefits, narrow dependency requirements

-can further inhibit projects currently working under WORKSPACE
+can further inhibit projects currently working under WORKSPACE from switching

 to Bzlmod.